 Many people equate income to wealth.
 Although there is a correlation between the two what’s more important is capital management and financial literacy.

 Life is about balance and moderation.
 I try to balance my spending to make my life just as comfortable today as I plan to be in the future.
 I don’t want to save money so aggressively that I’d miss out on life right now.
 But not saving enough would leave me with financial difficulties when I start a family, or eventually retire.
 So currently I save around 1/3rd of my total gross income, which I find is the right balance for me.

 I have a similar mindset when it comes to investing.
-Penny stocks are too risky, but the safest investments like US treasuries don’t have any growth potential.
-So I balance my portfolio with investments like real estate, commodities, and blue chip stocks, as well as a small handful of more volatile and higher risk equities.
+Penny stocks are too risky, but the safest investments like US treasuries do not provide a good enough return.
+So I balance my portfolio mostly with investments like real estate, commodities, and blue chip stocks, as well as a small handful of more volatile and higher risk equities.

 These are my life long goals